dftbplus/develguide/docs/gitworkflow.rst

 smallest meaningful units, so that they can be quickly merged into the upstream repository.

-First, make sure, that your feature integrates well into the most recent code version.
+First, make sure, that your feature integrates well into the most recent main code version.
 Be aware that the upstream code may have evolved while you were implementing your feature.

 #.
-First synchronise your `master` branch to upstream `master` as written in the
+First synchronise your `master` branch to the upstream `master`, as written
-   section `Synchronising to the upstream master branch`_.
+   in the section `Synchronising to the upstream master branch`_.

 #.
 Integrate any changes that appeared on `master` during your feature
    development.
-Depending on how complex your feature branch is (especially how many commits it contains), you should follow two different strategies:
+Depending on how complex your feature branch is (especially how many commits it contains), you should follow one of two different strategies:

    * For simple feature branches with only one or two commits: Rebase your feature branch on `master`: